 The secret to them is the unique flavor.
 The curry and apple go so well together that I want to experiment with that combination in other dishes.
 If you come up with anything good, let me know.

-Toast bread and dice onion and cook it in butter or olive oil until lightly browned.
+Directions Toast bread and dice onion and cook it in butter or olive oil until lightly browned.
 Dice up the apple and toast into small pieces.
 While the onions are cooling, mix turkey meat and spices together.
 Add onions, bread, apple and egg to the mixture and form into patties.
 Then cook until done on a grill, skillet, or grill pan like below.
+I find that this amount makes 8 good size burgers or 14 sliders.
+We recently had some non gluten free Hawaiian rolls and the sliders worked perfectly.

 We hardly ever have them with buns because they are so good by themselves.
 Sometimes they go over a salad or sometimes just on it’s own with either Sweet Potato Fries or wedge cut Gold Potatoes and either Asparagus or Green Beans for the veggie.